 Now let’s try to match the ACR image to the DxO PureRAW image by manipulating the noise reduction and sharpness sliders in ACR.

-The ACR image appears sharper and less noisy, but still nowhere near as good as the DxO PureRAW image.
-It’s also worth pointing out the PureRAW image was created automatically, within seconds.
+The ACR image does appear sharper and less noisy, but still nowhere near as good as the DxO PureRAW image.

 What makes DxO PureRAW Great

-DxO PureRAW also fits into your existing workflow, and doesn’t require moving away from Lightroom, Photoshop, Capture One, or any other RAW photo processing app.
-It simply provides a better, more optimized RAW file for you to edit.
+I also like that DxO PureRAW doesn’t require moving away from Lightroom, Photoshop, Capture One, or any other RAW photo processing app.
+It fits into your existing workflow by pre-processing your RAW files.
+The app simply provides a better, straight out-of-camera RAW files for you to edit.

-Tip: When importing a PureRAW DNG to Lightroom, etc, avoid adding more noise reduction, vignette, lens correction profiles, and possibly sharpening as well.
+Tip: When importing a PureRAW DNG to Lightroom, etc, avoid adding more noise reduction, vignette, lens correction profiles, and sharpening.
+DxO Pure RAW should provide enough on its own.

 Finally, the software couldn’t be easier to use.
 You simply drag-and-drop RAW files into the app, choose where you want them saved, and PureRAW takes care of the rest.